 It is recommended that real food be introduced around six months of age, as breastmilk (and/or formula) can provide 100% of baby’s nutrition up to that point.
 The WHO (World Health Organization) estimates that solid foods provide about one fifth of a baby’s energy needs from six to eight months and just under half of baby’s energy needs from nine to 12 months.
 Breastmilk and/or formula will continue to provide the bulk of your baby’s nutritional needs until one year.

 Timing is important.
 You don’t want to start too early or too late.
 There is a “sweet-spot” window of opportunity around six months that seems to be the best time to start solids.
-To know when exactly to start between these ages, it’s important to pay attention to your baby’s cues and introduce solids when he is ready:
+To know when exactly to start between these ages, it’s important to pay attention to your baby’s cues and introduce solids when he/she is ready.
+There are important signs to look out for in this comprehensive guide to feeding your baby.

 Why you shouldn’t start too early or too late: